If China is the most dangerous place in the world to go online freely using a VPN, Russia unquestionably runs it a close second.

 - Newer provider

-Surfshark has excellent connection speeds, which are also reliable and consistent.
-It has plenty of server locations around the world with more than 3,200 servers in over 65 countries, including Russia.
+That’s not to say that Surfshark isn’t an excellent VPN for Russia.
+Surfshark has excellent connection speeds, plenty of server locations around the world with more than 3,200 servers in over 95 countries.

 Surfshark offers easy to use dedicated apps for many of the most popular devices such as iOS, Android, Windows, Linux, macOS, Smart TVs, gaming consoles, and even browser extensions.

 Surfshark VPN is compatible with most major streaming sites, including Netflix, Amazon Prime, Hulu, and BBC iPlayer.
-If you want to be unblocking streaming sites in Russia or beyond, Surfshark is an excellent choice.
+If you want to be unblocking social media platforms or streaming sites in Russia or beyond, Surfshark is an excellent choice.

-If that wasn't enough, there is also a 30-day money-back guarantee, superb customer support service, and some low, low prices too.
+If that wasn’t enough, there is also a money-back guarantee that runs for 30 days, a superb customer support service, and some low, low prices too.
 Surfshark is undeniably one of the best VPNs for Russia.

 - Very reliable connections